 Better Anaesthetics

 However, newer anaesthetics, like Lidocaine, eliminate that possibility.
-Lidocaine is one of the most popular new dental anaesthetics for a variety of reasons.
+Lidocaine is one of the most popular new dental anaesthetics, and it has a variety of benefits.
 They include:

 - Quicker Effects